NDP fun packs ranked

 Image credit: @wowdealssg via Carousell

 For a lot of Singaporeans, there’s only one thought that crossed our minds when we first laid eyes on the NDP 2021 funpack.
-That’s right, it’s chicken rice.
-Specifically dabao chicken rice.
+That’s right, it’s chicken rice – specifically dabao-ed chicken rice.

 Inspired by Singapore’s hawker culture, the backpack closely resembled the brown wrapping from takeaway meals we usually get at these stalls.
-Sustainability was a huge theme that year, so the bags and everything inside them were made using biodegradable materials.
+In the interest of sustainability, the bags and everything inside them were made using biodegradable materials.

 Although we wouldn’t call it the most fun pack since there were only 4 items inside, it did serve well as a patriotic survival kit.
-Plus, we laud the humble attempt at encouraging Singaporeans to go green.
+Plus, we applaud the move towards encouraging Singaporeans to go green.

 Design: 2/5